 Tung huddled in the darkest corner of the freezing, granite cell wishing he was dead.
 He wouldn’t have to wait long for his wish to come true because he was due to be tortured to death the very next day.
 Roll on death, it couldn’t come a moment too soon.
 He was soaking wet, bruised, starving and parched with thirst.
 Yes, roll on death.

 Now all he could do was pray for sleep, because sleep would give him merciful nothingness before the excruciating morning.
 He tossed and turned like an agitated foetus.
 How could anyone sleep in this frightful place?
 Hands over his ears, he tried to shut out the sounds of the torturers’ hammers smashing bones, the heavy clunk of the ratchets on the rack and the anguished screams of the victims which echoed forlornly down the stone corridors.
-Rank stenches crept under the door to assault his nostrils, the acrid smell of flesh being seared by red-hot branding irons overwhelming the other odours of human sweat, urine and excrement.
+Rank stenches crept under the door to assault his nostrils, the acrid smell of flesh being seared by white-hot branding irons overwhelming the other odours of human sweat, urine and excrement.
 Wails of despair reverberated inside his head.
 Did these evil tormentors never rest?

 He was a mere child and his victim was a giant of a man whose purse bulged with gold and silver coins.
-He had watched the man for weeks and deeply resented how he seemed to have an endless supply of money to waste on fripperies.
+He’d watched the man for weeks and resented how he seemed to have an endless supply of money to waste on fripperies.
 This was to become an enduring theme in his life… resentment.
 Resentment sprinkled with an unhealthy dusting of jealousy, spite and bitterness.